bloominstituteoftechnology/Theory-Of-Computation/objectives/computability/README.md

 ## Exercises

-* Where do you see boolean algebra used in JavaScript?
+1. Where do you see boolean algebra used in JavaScript?

+    * Through a variety of Boolean phrases employed in the langage itself, such as conditional 'if' and 'while' statements, through the use of ternary statements, in implementing regex, and in statements of negation.

-* What are some examples of logical symbols in JavaScript?
+2. What are some examples of logical symbols in JavaScript?

+    * '&&' (And) '||' (Or) '!'
+(Not)

-* The Analytical Engine was never constructed.
+3. The Analytical Engine was never constructed.
 Why not?

+    * The classic meeting of intractable personalities and budget considerations.
+The machine itself would have proven prohibitively expensive, especially considering the cultural skepticism that would have accompanied any attempt at funding.
+Further the creator the machine, Babbage, was a difficult person to work with by all accounts, and struggled with altering his ideas in the face of practical considerations.